 Much has already been written about the two Christian-oriented hiking routes through the Lower Galilee, one a private initiative and the other a project of the Israeli government, both starting (at different points) in Nazareth and ending at Capernaum, and both vying for essentially the same clientele.

 Now, the people promoting the Jesus Trail, inaugurated some three years ago as a resource for Christian tourists and pilgrims, have posted — apparently just today, 05 DEC 2011 — a comparison of their route with the similar and nearby trail recently unveiled by Israel’s Ministry of Tourism, the “Gospel Trail”.
-Their analysis of the two routes is found on the Jesus Trail web-site, HERE (apparently not viewable in Firefox); note that the Jesus Trail folks have cleverly secured the domain name “www.gospeltrail.com” for this comparison section, in addition to their own main site, http://jesustrail.com.
+[Their analysis was posted on a page that no longer exists, as of 2017.
+The Jesus Trail folks had cleverly secured the domain name “www.gospeltrail.com” for this comparison section!-tp] The Jesus Trail web site is: http://jesustrail.com.